 Bob Joseph, founder and President of Indigenous Corporate Training Inc, has provided training on Indigenous relations since 1994.
-He has assisted individuals and organizations in building Indigenous relations.
-His Canadian clients include all levels of Government, Fortune 500 companies, Financial Institutions, including the World Bank, small and medium-sized corporate enterprises, and Aboriginal Peoples.
+Each year he assits thousands of individuals and organizations in building Indigenous relations.
+His Canadian clients include all levels of government, Fortune 500 companies, financial institutions, including the World Bank, small and medium-sized corporate enterprises, and Aboriginal Peoples.
 He has worked internationally for clients in the United States, Guatemala, Peru, and New Caledonia in the South Pacific.
 In 2006, Bob facilitated a worldwide Indigenous People’s roundtable in Switzerland which included participants from the United Nations, Australia, New Zealand, North, Central and South America, Africa, and the Philippines.

 Bob has worked as an associate professor at Royal Roads University and has routinely been a guest lecturer at other academic institutions.
 He has an educational background in Business Administration and International Trade and is a certified Master Trainer who in May of 2001 was profiled in an annual feature called, “Training: the New Guard 2001” by the American Society of Training and Development.
 Bob was one of nine trainers selected for the feature from over 70,000 members who come from more than 100 countries and 15,000 organizations.